Nissan Skyline: United States

-A small number of R34 GT-Rs are legal in the United States despite not being compliant with the 25-year rule.
-An importer called Motorex crash-tested an R33, submitted emissions paperwork and certification to the Environmental Protection Agency, and modified others to meet US approval.
+A small number of R34 GT-Rs are legal in the United States despite not being compliant with the NHTSA 25-year import law prior to 2024.
+A California-based importer called Motorex crash-tested an R33, submitted emissions paperwork and certification to the Environmental Protection Agency, and modified others to meet US approval.
 The company ran into legal trouble after importing R32 and R34 models, but telling the government they were R33s.
-Motorex also stopped making the required (safety, US-spec gauges and reflectors, etc.) modifications needed in order for the cars to be sold in the US.
+Motorex also stopped making the required modifications (safety, US-spec gauges and reflectors, etc.) needed in order for the cars to be sold in the US.
 After a 2005 raid on the company, Motorex was shut down.
 The government then sent letters to the owners of the disputed cars and made them US legal, since the cars were imported under false pretenses.
 An estimated twelve R34 GT-Rs are US-legal as a result of this.

-In 2018, the first R34 was legally imported under the FMVSS's "Show & Display" exemption.
-Currently, only the first 282 GT-Rs produced for 1999, finished in LV4 Midnight Purple II paint, and the 258 M-Spec Nür models are eligible under this exemption.
-All other R34s will become legally importable starting in 2024.
+In 2018, the first R34 GT-R was legally imported under the FMVSS's "Show & Display" exemption.
+Currently, only the first 282 V-Spec GT-Rs produced for 1999, finished in LV4 Midnight Purple II paint, and the 285 M-Spec Nür models, as well as the 38 V-Spec N1 models and the 18 V-Spec II N1 models finished in QM1 White are eligible under this exemption.
+However, only a minimum of 199 of the 11,578 models of the R34 GT-R produced from 1999 to 2004 had been painted in LV4 Midnight Purple II according to GT-R Registry claims.

+The R34 GT-R would eventually become legally importable in the United States starting in 2024 in accordance to the 25-year rule.
+The first R34 GT-Rs legally imported into the United States were the initial 1999 models manufactured from January 1999, which had turned 25 years old by January 2024.
+These vehicles, due to their age, do not need to comply with any federal safety and emissions regulations.
+R34 GT-Rs that were previously imported under the FMVSS's "Show & Display" exemption will also become fully legal for road use under the 25-year rule as well, and other R34 GT-Rs manufactured from 2000 to 2004 will also become legal for US import from 2025 up to 2029.